agroimpacts/nmeo/docs/projects.md

 1. Multi-scale estimation of crop LAI
 2. Multi-scale estimation of crop yield
-3. Using cloud-based EO platforms to create multi-source image time series
+3. Using cloud-based EO processing platforms to create multi-source image time series
 4. Mapping land cover using crowdsourcing and machine learning

 More detail on each follows: